district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     ```

 Finally, `QMainWindow`{.cpp} provides a context menu that lists all the dock
-windows and toolbars..
+windows and toolbars.
 The user can close and restore dock windows and hide and
-restore toolbars using this menu.?? where?
+restore toolbars using this menu: `QMenu * QMainWindow::createPopupMenu()`{.cpp}

 #### Multiple Document Interface